 Assessment of the stressor.
 How to find emotional balance?

 In order to choose the right reaction, it is necessary to adequately assess the stressor.
 A pause will help in this: just 4 seconds, inhale and exhale — and this will be enough for the prefrontal cortex to be involved in assessing the situation.
-Do not worry that you will look stupid, rather the opposite – such slowness will create for you the image of a person who is responsible for his words.
+Do not worry that you will look stupid, but rather the opposite – such slowness will create for you the image of a person who is responsible for his words.

 And even if stress is unavoidable, using it correctly will turn the energy of stress into inspiration and challenge, not anxiety.
 Then, in fact, the assessment: is the threat posed by stress or the stress reaction itself, do additional protective measures need to be taken?
 You remember that the most harmful thing is uncontrolled stress, so what can you immediately take control of?